airbnb/javascript/README.md

     }
     ```

   - [17.3](#17.3) <a name='17.3'></a> Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
-The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.
+The actions are `FIXME: -- need to figure this out` or `TODO: -- need to implement`.

   - [17.4](#17.4) <a name='17.4'></a> Use `// FIXME:` to annotate problems.